1st July 1946 - 24th June 2013

 There is lots written on various obituaries on his various achievements, which I am sure we have all read, but for our society he was a valued friend and came to talk to us many times.
 Unfailingly generous with his time to linger after and answer questions we had.
 He was a genuine man with an unfailing enthusiasm for archaeology and he managed to infect all of us with his passion.
 We will all miss him.

-A Memory of Mick Aston's talk on l2th March 2013 by Peter Johnson
+A Memory of Mick Aston's final talk to WANHS by Peter Johnson

 The Winscombe Project so far